chomupashchuk/ariston-remotethermo-home-assistant-v2/README.md

   - `ch_water_temperature` - CH Water Temperature. **WORKS ONLY ON SPECIFIC MODELS WHILE ON OTHERS CAUSES CRASHES**
   - `ch_fixed_temperature` - CH Fixed Temperature.
   - `dhw_set_temperature` - set DHW temperature.
+  - `dhw_comfort_temperature` - DHW storage comfort temperature.
+Not supported on all models.
+  - `dhw_economy_temperature` - DHW storage economy temperature.
+Not supported on all models.

 #### Sensors
 **Some parameters are not supported on all models**